MattKraus90/ProactiveTraining/README.md

 chmod 777 run_app.sh
 ```

+## Run App in Browser

 Afterwards open a browser, the server will be available at http://127.0.0.1:8000.
-The console will show that the app is available at http://0.0.0.0:8000, that's wrong though.
-The reason is Dockers networking.
+The console will show that the app is available at http://0.0.0.0:8000, that's because of Dockers networking.

+## TODOs

+### ProactiveWeb/proactivityAgent/proactivity_agent.py Lines 108 - 112

+user number unclear

+### ProactiveWeb/webapp/views.py Line 84 + ProactiveWeb/webapp/templates/mainTask.html

+build in that there is a 20 sec wait before continuing + removing the '+20' in the views